Torcida Mitrovicë: Politics

 Since their foundation Torcida Mitrovicë promotes Greater Albania and seeks for Unification of Albania and Kosovo.
 They criticize the division of Mitrovica and opposed the Kosovo–Serbia land swap.

 Relations with other supporters

 Rivalries

 Their biggest rival are Plisat.
 The rivalry is the most known rivalry in Kosovo due to the history of both clubs.
 It started in 1945 when Trepça and Prishtina were the dominant clubs in the Kosovo Province League.
 There were several incidents between Torcida and Plisat, Prishtina's supporters club.
 The incident which made the most headlines was the incident in Elbasan in 2015 where ten fans were arrested and four fans ended up injured.
 Another rival is Forca from Vushtrri.

 Brother Groups

-Brother groups are Ballistët from Tetovë and Ujqërit e Dëborës from Korçë.
+Their brother group is Ilirët from Kumanovë.
+They also have good relations with Ballistët from Tetovë and Ujqërit e Dëborës from Korçë.